Advanced Interventional Pain Management

 How is sciatica treated?

-After confirming your sciatica diagnosis through X-rays and a physical exam, Dr. Abraham or Dr. Garcia customizes a treatment plan to relieve pressure on your sciatic nerve.
+After confirming your sciatica diagnosis through X-rays and a physical exam, Dr. Abraham or Dr. Stuckey customizes a treatment plan to relieve pressure on your sciatic nerve.
 Treatment initially may involve anti-inflammatory medications and pain relievers to keep you comfortable.

 Exercise and physical therapy can stretch your lower spine and naturally reduce nerve pressure.
 However, if chronic pain is stopping you from being physically active, your doctor may recommend steroid injections that deliver anti-inflammatory medicine directly into your sciatic nerve.